-But that doesn't mean I want to take chances or risk my own success at being able to naturally breastfeed my children without resorting to donor breast milk.
+But that doesn't mean I want to take chances or risk my own success at being able to naturally breastfeed without resorting to donor breast milk.

 A part of the care that midwives provide postpartum to women is assistance and troubleshooting with breastfeeding.
 It has been demonstrated that women are more successful at breastfeeding under midwifery care.

 Sources & Further Reading

 - Two sides of breastfeeding support: experiences of women and midwives